 A lot of people are afraid of upside-down loops, but I noticed that when you are in the loop you really don’t feel you are upside down.
 You just feel that you are smashed into your seat – which is one reason why they warn pregnant women and people with back problems to avoid those types of rides.

 If you want to see Silver Bullet in action watch the movie “Knocked Up”.
 It is prominent in the opening credits.

 Timber Mountain Log Ride

 One of the classic water rides at Knott’s.
-You will ride a boat shaped like a log and tunnel through darkened mountain waterway.
+You will ride a boat shaped like a log and a tunnel through darkened mountain waterway.
 The highlight of the ride is the big plunge through a rushing water flume at the end.

 Dining at Ghost Town

 If you are very hungry go to Spurs where you can enjoy an all-you-can-eat BBQ.
 Other options include Sutter’s; Ghost Town Bakery.